 - tessello is one of a very short list of LMS vendors harnessing the value of informal learning experiences and social learning.

-- tessello’s bookmarklet and native app means that you don’t need to be in the LMS to use the LMS.
+- tessello’s bookmarklet and native app mean you don’t need to be in the LMS to use the LMS.
 Learners can capture experiences wherever and whenever they occur and then share them.

 - Puts the individual in control of their learning be it formal, informal, experiential, peer-to-peer, mobile, at home and on demand.